MEDIATION/CREATING A PARENTING PLAN

 Court generated Custody Agreements are basic– they typically address the weekly and holiday schedules and decision-making on major issues, but not much else.
 They are also static, so they don’t change as the needs of a family change.
 A good parenting plan is a living document.
 It is thoughtfully crafted, comprehensive, and written in such a way that it can meet the evolving needs of a developing family.

-Whether I am working with you in an official mediation capacity (with a Mediation Retainer Agreement), or more informally, my typical protocol involves:
+Whether I am working with you in an official mediation capacity (with an official Mediation Retainer Agreement), or more informally, my typical protocol involves:

 - An initial joint session for the three of us to meet and for both of you to get a sense of what it would be like to work with me